Programie/PHPDynDNS/README.md

    * A web server running PHP 7.2 or newer
    * A DNS server (e.g. bind)

+Or use the ready to run Docker image (see section "Installation using Docker")

 ## Installation

 There are two methods for getting the latest release: